-While some of our other favorite ways to gather customer feedback focus on active listening during one-on-one sessions with customers, customer surveys provide an opportunity to poll your users on questions that might otherwise go unanswered.
+While one of our favorite ways to gather customer feedback focuses on active listening during one-on-one sessions with customers, customer satisfaction surveys provide an opportunity to poll users on questions that might otherwise go unanswered.

-- Furthermore, sometimes people will give inaccurate answers completely by accident.
-Numerous publications have noted that predicting future intentions can be quite difficult, especially when done via survey.
+Furthermore, sometimes people will give inaccurate answers completely by accident.
+Numerous publications have noted that predicting future intentions can be quite difficult (like whether or not they’ll buy from you again), especially when done via survey.

 Fortunately, research also offers solutions to these consistent problems with surveys.
 A joint study by Survey Monkey and the Gallup Group offers some good insights on creating and structuring surveys that can keep these problems to a minimum.